hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 #### Export customers IDs from NetSuite and import into HotWax

-3. Once customers are created in NetSuite, a scheduled script exports recently created customers in a file at an SFTP location to be imported by HotWax Commerce.
+3. Once customers are created in NetSuite, a scheduled script exports recently created customers in a CSV file at an SFTP location to be imported by HotWax Commerce.

-4. After HotWax imports this file, the OMS now has confirmation of customer synchronization.
+4. A scheduled job within Hotwax Commerce OMS reads this file from the SFTP location and syncs the NetSuite customer IDs, confirming the customer synchronization in the OMS.

 **SuiteScripts**